dCache/www-dcache-org/content/post/workshop.md

 categories: ["workshop"]
 ---

-Once a year dCache developers, sysadmins and friends from around the world meet to exchange news and best practices and gossip.
-In the past those meeting were held in beautiful cities around the world like Amsterdam, Madrid, ..
-Taipei, Hamburg and many more.
-Due to the current situation, this years meeting was held as VC only, at 26/27 May in the afternoon hours.
+Once a year dCache developers, sysadmins and friends from around the world meet to exchange news, best practices and gossip.
+In the past those meetings were held in beautiful cities around the world such as Amsterdam, Madrid, Taipei, Hamburg and many more.
+Due to the current situation, this year's meeting was held as a video conference on the 26th/27th of May in the afternoon hours.

 ![workshop sreenshot][screenshot]

-The agenda and slides available from the workshop [indico](https://indico.desy.de/indico/event/25462/) page.
+The agenda and slides from the workshop are available on the [Indico](https://indico.desy.de/indico/event/25462/) page.

 [screenshot]:  ../../img/dcache-workshop-group-photo.png